May 19, 2014

 Developing History Leaders @SHA (formerly the Seminar for Historical Administration) employs case studies, workshops, forums, and field trips to present and engage the best practices and ideas of history organization leadership and management.
-For a full description of the seminar topics, please see our 2013 Curriculum and Session Descriptions.
+For a full description of seminar topics, please see the 2013 SHA Curriculum and Session Descriptions.

 Upcoming SHA Dates:

 2016: October 29 – November 19

 Nowhere else will the history professional find the breadth and strong grounding in leadership basics in such an efficient package.

 - SHA demystifies the process of becoming a leader through clear, direct, and focused conversation with some of the most gifted professionals in the field, concentrating years’ worth of mentorship into a rich, intensive three weeks.

 - SHA sheds light on the why’s and how-to’s every aspect of leadership in a historical institution with honest and challenging discussions and class sessions, sharing a wealth of new resources (both people and information) which graduates will mine for years to come.

 Developing History Leaders @SHA has proven effectiveness as a training program as evidenced by the following quotes from those who have sent staff members to SHA: